jupyter-sphinx#

 hello, world!

-Manually forming Jupyter cells¶
+Manually forming Jupyter cells#

 When showing code samples that are computationally expensive, access restricted resources, or have non-deterministic output, it can be preferable to not have them run every time you build.
-You can simply embed input code without executing it using the jupyter-input
+You can simply embed input code without executing it using the jupyter-input directive expected output with jupyter-output:

 .. jupyter-input::